Easy Classic Banana Pudding

 Tips for making perfect banana pudding:

 - Use an electric mixer to make the pudding mix.
-Make sure the cream cheese is softened to room temperature and really whip it well before adding the other ingredients.
+Make sure the cream cheese is softened to room temperature and really whip it well it well in your stand mixer or with hand beaters before adding the other ingredients.
 The first time I made this, I didn’t whip the cream cheese enough before adding the other ingredients and the pudding was slightly lumpy.
-Luckily, once I folded in the whipped cream, it was impossible to tell.
+Luckily, once I fold in the whipped cream, it was impossible to tell.
 But still, I learned my lesson!

 - Chill the banana pudding for a few hours before serving.
 But not longer than 8-10 hours.
 I find after that point the banana pudding starts losing its luster because the wafers start to soften too much.

 - Other cookies will work if you don’t have Nilla Wafers.
 I’ve had a tough time finding the classic wafer cookies you use in a banana pudding here a few times.
 If that happens to you too, you can swap them for butter cookies or even vanilla sandwich cookies.

 FAQs about banana pudding:

 If you’d like to start prepping this in advance, I suggest making the pudding portion the night before and then folding in the whipped cream and layering the pudding the day of for best results!

 You can drizzle or brush the banana slices with lemon juice.
 If the color and appearance is of importance, I suggest serving the pudding as soon as possible or possibly skipping the bananas used on top for garnish.